samKenpachi011/bwhistory-app-api/README.md

 - Add a chief app for creating, updating and viewing chiefs information
 - Add a publisher app for creating, updating and viewing published documents
 - Add a sites app for creating, updating and viewing sites information
+- Add a artifacts app for creating, updating and viewing artifact information

 ## Contributions